mozilla/node-convict/packages/convict/README.md

 Some function are only global, like : addParser, addFormat, addGetter...

-### convict.addParser(parser or parserArray)
+### convict.addParser(parser)

+ - **parser**: is an Object or an Array contains containing Object.

 Adds new parsers for custom file extensions.
-Parser should be an Object :
+Parser should be an Object.
+E.g.:
 ```javascript
 // Allow comments in JSON file (with JSON5)
 convict.addParser({ extension: 'json5', parse: require('json5').parse });